pace-neutrons/horace-docs/docs/Symmetrising_etc.rst

        u, v, psi, omega, dpsi, gl, gs,'transform_sqw',@(x)(user_symmetrisation_routine(x))

-where *spefile, par_file, etc...* are the options used during initial *sqw* file generation (see `Generating SQW files <Generating_SQW_files>`__).
+where *spefile, par_file, etc...* are the options used during initial *sqw* file generation (see `Generating SQW files <Generating_SQW_files.rst>`__).
 The first ``gen_sqw`` would build a *sqw* file reflected as in the example for the reflection in memory, but with the transformation applied to the entire dataset.
 In the second, more general, case the user defined function (in a m-file on the Matlab path) can define multiple symmetrisation operations that are applied sequentially to the entire data.
 An example is as follows, which folds a cubic system so that all eight of the symmetrically equivalent (1,0,0) type positions are folded on to each other:

 ::